Last updated on March 27th, 2022 at 01:34 am

 I have been way better at SEO since I started but I still have a long way to go.
 You’ll see a ton of blogs emphasizing how important SEO is.
 I knew this but felt stuck for the longest time because for beginner bloggers, SEO seemed so difficult.
 There was a lot of technical jargon that I haven’t heard of before.
 I was confused and overwhelmed so I procrastinated for a few months and was lowkey stressed about my situation.
 I knew that I had to prioritized working on SEO but didn’t.
 What finally helped was taking a course on the subject.

 If you don’t know anything about SEO, I would recommend investing in an SEO course.
-Having someone explain to you how to implement the best SEO practices step by step is better than you figuring everything out by yourself.
+Having someone explain to you how to write SEO-friendly posts step by step is better than you figuring everything out by yourself.

 It’s best to start learning SEO right from the beginning.
 By doing so, you will naturally train yourself to ensure that you’re using good SEO practices for the future.
 It might seem intimidating in the beginning but taking it step-by-step won’t seem as hard especially if someone is guiding you.